lijma/lijma/README.md

 ##  Hi there 👋

 Life is an unscripted show, and we're all just figuring it out as we go.
+Join me on the journey to build a smart business

 - 📫 Join my discord